History of Habeas corpus in Timeline

 In 2005, the Australian parliament passed the Australian Anti-Terrorism Act 2005.
 Some legal experts questioned the constitutionality of the act, due in part to limitations it placed on habeas corpus.

-2006: Habeas Corpus Invoked in New Zealand Child Custody Dispute
+2006: Habeas corpus invoked in New Zealand custody dispute

 October 2009: Karnataka High Court hears habeas corpus petition

-In October 2009, the Karnataka High Court in India heard a habeas corpus petition filed by the parents of a girl who married a Muslim boy and was allegedly confined in a madrasa, demonstrating the judiciary's use of the writ to secure release from illegal detention.
+In October 2009, the Karnataka High Court in India heard a habeas corpus petition filed by the parents of a girl allegedly confined in a madrasa after marrying a Muslim boy.

-In December 2009, habeas corpus was suspended in Maguindanao, Philippines, as President Gloria Macapagal Arroyo placed the province under martial law in response to the Maguindanao massacre.
+In December 2009, habeas corpus was suspended in Maguindanao after President Gloria Macapagal Arroyo placed the province under martial law in response to the Maguindanao massacre.

-March 2014: Habeas Corpus Petition Filed for Subrata Roy and Anna Hazare
+March 2014: Habeas corpus petitions filed for Subrata Roy and Anna Hazare

-On 12 March 2014, a habeas corpus petition was filed by Subrata Roy's counsel, and by the Panthers Party to protest the imprisonment of Anna Hazare, a social activist, highlighting the continued relevance of the writ in addressing unlawful detention.
+On 12 March 2014, a habeas corpus petition was filed by Subrata Roy's counsel and the Panthers Party to protest the imprisonment of Anna Hazare, a social activist.

-May 2017: Declaration of Martial Law in Mindanao and Suspension of Habeas Corpus
+May 2017: Declaration of martial law in Mindanao and suspension of writ

-In May 2017, President Rodrigo Duterte declared martial law in the whole island of Mindanao, including Sulu and Tawi-tawi, suspending the writ of habeas corpus for 60 days due to attacks by the Maute group.
+In May 2017, President Rodrigo Duterte declared martial law in the whole island of Mindanao, including Sulu and Tawi-tawi, for 60 days due to attacks by the Maute group.
+This declaration suspended the writ of habeas corpus.

 3/2008: Case 3/2008 in Macau

-In March of 2008, Case 3/2008 in Macau was heard, representing a notable habeas corpus case before the Tribunal of Ultimate Instance.
+In March 2008, Case 3/2008 in Macau became a notable habeas corpus case heard before the Tribunal of Ultimate Instance.